wildlifeai/pepeketua_interface/README.md

 - `pepeketua_files/incorrect_filepaths.csv` All rows where there is a mismatch between the photo path and the the "Frog ID #" column.
 - `pepeketua_files/missing_photos.csv` All rows that have no "filepath" column value.

+## Rebuilding base dockers
+This project uses two base images specified by the following Dockerfiles.
+If you need to rebuild them here's how:
+- `base_image.Dockerfile` - This docker holds the Ubuntu packages needed to run the code.
+To rebuild and push it to my docker repository, download it and run the command `docker build -t ghostcow/pepeketua:base_image -f base_image.Dockerfile && docker push ghostcow/pepeketua:base_image`
+- `python_env.Dockerfile` - This docker is built from `ghostcow/pepeketua:base_image` and clones the repository to it's memory, then installs all python packages specified by `requirements.txt`.
+It provides the python environment used by the code.
+To rebuild and push it to my docker repository, download the file and run the command `docker build -t ghostcow/pepeketua:python_env -f python_env.Dockerfile && docker push ghostcow/pepeketua:python_env`

 ## Citation

 If you use this code or its models, please cite: